YilanXiao/BookRecommender/README.md

 This project builds a personlised book recommemder system using K-nearest-neighbours(KNN).
 The system will then give a list of recommended books based on the user's input of their favourite book.

 **book_recommender.ipynb** is a runnable file that will ask for your input and return a list of books.
+You can also view the existing python cell outputs.
 **books.csv** is the dataset file.
 **reources.ipynb** are some of the links useful and inspirational for doing this project.
 **testcases.txt** are some of the inputs kindly contributed by friends and family.